OICR/softeng-blog/_posts/junjun_zhang/2021-03-31-build-workflows-collaboratively-using-packages.md

 other workflow languages.

 Here I use an example to demonstrate what we did to create a tool package and import it into the workflow script.
-The tool package is called `payload-gen-variant-calling`, [here](https://github.com/icgc-argo/data-processing-utility-tools/releases/tag/payload-gen-variant-calling.0.3.6.0) is release `0.3.6.0` of the package.
+A tool package is called `payload-gen-variant-calling`, [here](https://github.com/icgc-argo/data-processing-utility-tools/releases/tag/payload-gen-variant-calling.0.3.6.0) is release `0.3.6.0` of the package.
 This tool generates metadata JSON associated with variant calling, it’s needed in all of our three variant calling workflows.
 It makes perfect sense to write the code once and import it wherever needed.

-As shown below, we created the package release as a normal GitHub release with a special version tag pattern: `<pkg_name>.<pkg_version>`.
+As shown below in the table, we created the package release as a normal GitHub release with a special version tag pattern: `<pkg_name>.<pkg_version>`.
 The release tag serves as a stable reference to the package; the package code is a single file, no need to create a tarball; the code is directly downloadable from GitHub (which sort of serves as a package registry) as raw content with a stable URL.
-All three items mentioned earlier as prerequisites are fulfilled, so the package is released and ready to be imported.
+All three items mentioned earlier as [prerequisites](#prerequisites) are fulfilled, so the package is released and ready to be imported.

 |  Artifact  |  Content URL  |